Another myth busted: Northern Europeans DON’T only speak English to you

 Today I want to tackle one that isn't quite unique to Northern Europe, since English speakers will be lazy everywhere despite the advantages of English-free travel, but it is especially prominent here: “Northern Europeans will only ever speak English to you.
 Why bother even learning their language?”

-While I will be focusing on my Dutch experience, I have been talking to other successful language learners living in Scandinavia who confirm that these observations work there just as well.
+While I was focusing on my Dutch experience a few years back, I also talked to other successful language learners living in Scandinavia who confirm that these observations work there just as well.

 Yes, it's true that you can live mostly by English here